awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 + For a Spot Fleet request, the type must be `maintain`, not `request`\.
 + The root volume must be an EBS volume, not an instance store volume, and it must be large enough to store the instance memory \(RAM\) during hibernation\.
 + The following instances are supported: C3, C4, C5, M4, M5, R3, and R4, with less than 100 GB of memory\.
-+ The following operating systems are supported: Amazon Linux AMI, Ubuntu with an AWS\-tuned Ubuntu kernel \(linux\-aws\) greater than 4\.4\.0\-1041, and Windows Server 2008 R2 and later\.
++ The following operating systems are supported: Amazon Linux 2, Amazon Linux AMI, Ubuntu with an AWS\-tuned Ubuntu kernel \(linux\-aws\) greater than 4\.4\.0\-1041, and Windows Server 2008 R2 and later\.
 + Install the hibernation agent on a supported operating system, or use one of the following AMIs, which already include the agent:
+  + Amazon Linux 2
   + Amazon Linux AMI 2017\.09\.1 or later
   + Ubuntu Xenial 16\.04 20171121 or later
   + Windows Server 2008 R2 AMI 2017\.11\.19 or later